 The MARPOL Annex VI mandate, it’s clear that state regulators and the insurance industry are committed to enforcing strict compliance of the new Sulphur limitations from 1 January 2020.

-For the refiners, oil currently sold as fuel to the marine industry above the 0.5% Sulphur cap will need further blending to meet the new specifications.
-Oil remaining above the Sulphur cap will have low value and possibly become an expensive waste management issue.
-Irrespective of the direction taken there will be significant cost implications.
+For the refiners, oil previously sold as fuel to the marine industry above the 0.5% Sulphur cap will need further blending or treatment to meet the new specifications.
+Residuum Oil remaining above the Sulphur cap will have low value and possibly become an expensive storage/waste management issue.

 Below is a collection of links to recent media comments which expand upon the above.